 Date of Award

-Cynthia D. Connelly, PhD, RN, FAAN, Chairperson; Ann Mayo, DNSc, RN, FAAN, Committee Member; Laurie Ecoff, PhD, RN, NEA-BC, Committee Member
+Cynthia D. Connelly, PhD, RN, FAAN, Chairperson; Ann M. Mayo, DNSc, RN, FAAN, Committee Member; Laurie Ecoff, PhD, RN, NEA-BC, Committee Member

 anemia, cardiac surgery, readmission, condition based maintenance, readmission, value based purchasing

 Background.
 In 2013 alone, more than 4% (3.9 million) of patients discharged from a hospital were readmitted.
 Anemia following a surgical procedure is associated with early hospital readmission.

 Purpose/Aims.
 The following were specific aims of this dissertation: